Some Myanmar wounded cross into Thailand, others sent back | Law-Order

 Some Myanmar wounded cross into Thailand, others sent back

-About a dozen people fleeing military airstrikes in Myanmar were allowed to cross into a Thai border village on Tuesday to receive medical treatment, as Thailand's prime minister said authorities had asked others who fled to return.
-Thailand has been accused by activists of pushing back thousands of people trying to flee violence against those opposing Myanmar's military coup in February, an accusation the foreign ministry has denied.
+Seven people fleeing military airstrikes in Myanmar were allowed to cross into a Thai border village on Tuesday where they received medical treatment, as Thailand's prime minister said authorities had asked others who fled to return.
+Thailand, which has cordial relations with Myanmar, has denied accusations from activists of pushing back thousands of people trying to flee violence against those opposing a military coup there in February.

 On Tuesday, Myanmar villager Kyaw Lar Bri, 48, said he was hit by bomb shrapnel from an air attack on Saturday before fleeing into the jungle and later boarding a boat to cross the river to Mae Sam Laep along with six other wounded people.
 "It is still not safe and villagers do not dare to return to the villages," he said.

-Thai Prime Minister Prayuth Chan-ocha on Tuesday downplayed the situation at the border.
+Thai Prime Minister Prayuth Chan-Ocha on Tuesday downplayed the situation at the border.
 "Some villagers arrived and we asked what problems there were and they said they weren't (any) - then can you go back first?
-We didn't point guns in their faces, we even wished each other well.
+We didn't point guns in their faces, we even shook hands and wished each other well.
 That's humanitarian," Prayuth said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)